 Another study, published in the British Journal of Sports Medicine, echoed the findings that short bursts of activity can do the body good.

-The study found that just 20 to 25 minutes per day of vigorous movement -- activities like walking briskly, jogging and cycling -- can help a person live longer.
+The study found that just 22 minutes of moderate-to-vigorous movement per day -- activities like walking briskly, jogging and cycling -- can help a person live longer, regardless of how much time they spent sedentary.

-MORE: I tried 'exercise snacking' for a week and here's why I'm going to keep doing itOn the flip side, people who spend most of their day sedentary, either lying or sitting down with less than 20 minutes of activity, had an increased mortality risk of as much as 40%, the study found.
+MORE: I tried 'exercise snacking' for a week and here's why I'm going to keep doing itOn the flip side, people who spend most of their day sedentary, either lying or sitting down for more than 13 hours with less than 22 minutes of moderate-to-vigorous physical activity, had an increased mortality risk of as much as 98% compared to those who were sedentary for 8 hours per day, the study found.

 "It's just an example that movement is a true key to longevity," Sutton said of the study, in which he was not involved.
 "And it only takes a couple of minutes a day just to get that benefit."